Restoring our coastal wetlands

-From the 1880s through 1950s, significant navigation channel dredging activities were undertaken to create and maintain what is now northeast Florida’s section of the current Intracoastal Waterway.
-In many areas, the channel was cut through pristine wetlands, depositing large amounts of spoil beside the new channel and filling more than 1,400 acres of this important estuarine nursery habitat in the District’s Northern Coastal Basin.
+From the 1880s through the 1950s, significant navigation channel dredging activities were undertaken to create and maintain what is now northeast Florida’s section of the current Intracoastal Waterway.
+In many areas, the channel was cut through pristine wetlands, depositing large amounts of spoil beside the new channel and filling important estuarine nursery habitat in the District’s Northern Coastal Basin.

 Restoring areas impacted by dredge spoil involves recreating a healthy, productive saltmarsh and tidal creek habitat, and enhancing tidal connection to the estuary of adjacent isolated saltmarsh.
 Work includes:

 - Clearing vegetation from the site

 - Grading the site to match existing elevations in adjacent wetlands